 It is AESSR's editorial policy to welcome submissions for consideration, which are original and not under consideration for any other publication at the same time.
 All authors should be aware of the importance of presenting content that is based on their own research and expressed in their own words.
 Plagiarism is unacceptable and unethical.
-As per HEC Plagiarism Policy, originality guidelines are designed to assist authors in understanding acceptable and unacceptable practices.
+As per the HEC Plagiarism Policy, originality guidelines are designed to assist authors in understanding acceptable and unacceptable practices.

-AESSR follows the HEC Plagiarism policy that allows similarity of less than 19% in the overall manuscript.
+AESSR follows the HEC Plagiarism policy that allows a similarity of less than 19% in the overall manuscript.
 In addition, plagiarism from each source should be less than 5%.
 In case your paper is extracted from your own previously conducted research work, please place the following statement in the author’s note:

 “I hereby declare that the given paper is extracted from my MPhil/PhD thesis and/or is an extension of my previous research work.”

 General guidelines for preparing the manuscript for submission are summarized in the Publication Manual of the American Psychological Association (7th ed.; APA, 2010, pp. 228–231).
-Authors may also find the following documents helpful for preparing manuscripts for submission in the AESSR.
+Authors may also find the following documents helpful for preparing manuscripts for submission to the AESSR.

 - Author’s Consent Form